rapid7/javascript-style-guide/README.md

   let foo = 'foo';
   let bar = 'bar';
   ```

+  > NOTE: The only separation enforced by default is for `const` declarations.
+The enforcement is also applied for `let` in _rapid7/strict_.

   - [13.3](#13.3) <a name='13.3'></a> Assign variables where you need them, but place them in a reasonable place.